The Ascendance Series

 Part 2: The Wall

 But conflict loomed ahead.
 Humanity was worried about the Wall.
 No matter how ingeniously matter was arranged, the laws of nature also seemed to say that at some point in the distant future there would be no more computation.
+This was the Wall: the end of growth.
 The Wall divided Humanity into two: there were those who wanted to fight the Wall no matter the odds or cost, and those who accepted its inevitability.
-The Ascendants vs The Deathists, or The Delusional vs The Enlightened, depending on which side you asked.
+The Ascendants vs The Deathists, or The Tumor vs The Enlightened, depending on which side you asked.

 Eventually, there was a Universe-scale war.
 It was completely unprecedented.
-The wasted entropy was worth trillions of years as measured in the age of the Universe.
+The wasted entropy shortened the life of the Universe by trillions of years.
 The Ascendants won.
 They got to work: but every physics idea, every mathematical idea, every computational idea, failed.
 Their theories about how the world worked ended up always wrong.
 They quickly ran out of good ideas and explored many bad ideas.
 Finally, they started to run out of entropy.
 But they had planned for this eventuality.
 They knew what they had to do.

 The Ascendants began to place the Universe in a stable, maximal entropy state, which encoded enough information to recover their ideas.
 Once the Universe reached heat death, there would be no way to compute in it, or exist in it—but there might be a way to store some information in it, forever.
 The controlled destruction took all the entropy they had left.
 But they made it.

 Will anyone ever run the program they left behind?